ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash/README.md

 If it doesn't kill all nginx processes you must kill them manually by right-clicking them and choose "end process".
 Now you can start nginx.exe again and your changes will be active.

-Instructions and download links are in the README files in their respective folders.
-Important: PHP only seems to work if you have MS Visual Studio Redistributable 2015-2019.
-These are included and can be found in the "extras" folder.

-If you want to use this setup straight away, then make sure you set your OBS or any other live-stream application correctly.
-The stream URL should be: "rtmp://localhost/live" and the live-stream key should be: "stream"
+When you want to test the setup, please make sure you set your OBS or any other live-stream application correctly.
+The stream URL should be: "rtmp://localhost/live" and the live- stream key should be: "stream"

 If you have any questions, please feel free to NOT bother me about it.
 Just use google like any other well respected geek.

 Good luck with it and have fun live-streaming!

 # nginx-rtmp-1.17.10-windows